-Our process for the assessment and management of climate-related risks and opportunities across all business units and regions mirrors the process that the Group uses for wider enterprise risk management (see pages 94 to 96 of the Report and Financial Statements 2023).
+Our process for the assessment and management of climate-related risks and opportunities across all business units and regions mirrors the process that the Group uses for wider enterprise risk management (see pages 94 to 96).
 Risks and opportunities are evaluated against a scoring matrix of likelihood and impact.
 Likelihood considers the probability of the risk or opportunity occurring, whilst impact evaluates the magnitude of the potential consequences, whether in financial, reputational or other terms.